Volcano Island: Driving in Tenerife

 You can only get so far by car, and if you want to go upwards from there you’ll need to either walk or swap onto the Teleferico cable car.
 The queues can be very long in mid summer, so best to pitch up at 8.30 before the crowds and coach parties get there.
 Better still stay in the Parador CañadasDel Teide, set in the crater of the extinct volcano and the only building in the Nature Reserve, it virtually guarantees you’ll get the crater to yourself overnight.

-Part of the fun of a road trip is stumbling across great towns and villages and you’ll find peace and quiet and a warm Canaries welcome in many of the unspoilt settlements dotted around the island.
+Part of the fun of a Tenerife driving holiday is stumbling across great towns and villages and you’ll find peace and quiet and a warm Canaries welcome in many of the unspoilt settlements dotted around the island.
 Not too far from the volcano, the village of La Orotava is a popular spot because of its quirky shops and traditional way of life.
-You’ll need to put more effort into to getting to the village of Masca, in a steep and attractive gorge.
+You’ll need to put more effort into to getting to the village of Masca, in a deep and attractive gorge.
 But it’s worth the drive on a steep and slightly scary road.
 It is considered by some to be Tenerife’s loveliest village, and provides the opportunity to park up and hike down the narrow gorge to the sea in about two hours.
 Some of you can jump on a boat to Los Gigantes while the others take on that narrow hillside road once again.

 If you love the coast but like to keep active then you should definitely check out the stunning cliffs of Los Gigantes, the cliff of the giants.
 They are truly spectacular.
 As is the road that leads to them.
 If you go out of season you might be able to negotiate a good price on a whale watching tour while you are there.